claupe/one-click-hugo-cms/site/content/_index.md

     Without Borders internship.
 He kept in touch with the community that hosted him and started supporting it through an educational fund.
 Support was recently diversified to purchase trees through the The Forest Landscape Restoration Strategy.
-This year, Seed Malawi is sharing coffee from the Mzuzu hills to foreign markets as an effort to bring the
+In 2019, Seed Malawi is sharing coffee from the Mzuzu hills with donors from all around the world to put them in touch with what Malawi has to offer.
 products:
   - image: /img/seed-malawi-students-education-1-.png
-    text: EDUCATION
+    text: 'EDUCATION - An program to subsidize secondary school fees. '
   - image: /img/seed-malawi-forestry-tree-planting.jpg
-    text: ENVIRONMENT
+    text: >-
+      ENVIRONMENT - A forestry program to plant trees in deforested sections of the land.
   - image: /img/seed-malawi-coffee-red-beans.jpg
-    text: COFFEE
+    text: COFFEE - Bringing top quality green beans to local roasters in Canada.
 values:
   heading: Our values
   text: >-